William Buck Australia

 Instant Asset Write-Off – for assets up to $150,000

 As part of its economic response to counter the impacts of the escalating Coronavirus pandemic, the Federal Government increased the instant asset write-off threshold from $30,000 to $150,000 and expanded access to include businesses with aggregated annual turnover of less than $500m (up from $50m).
-The higher thresholds will apply until 30 June 2020.
+The higher thresholds were initially set to apply until 30 June 2020 but this has now been extended by six months and will apply until 31 December 2020.

 Turnover is calculated on a group basis, not a stand-alone basis.
 Entities are grouped primarily through control relationships, i.e. the taxpayer controls another entity, or is controlled by another entity.
 Entities can also be grouped through joint control, i.e. where a third-party controls both the taxpayer and another entity.
 The group includes both Australian and overseas entities.
 Importantly, ‘control’ may be broader than merely ownership interests and can also include situations where two or more businesses are acting together, or in concert with one another, even if they don’t have common ownership.